 Your eyes may be deceiving you.
 Even if the water you drink is clear, it doesn’t necessarily mean that it’s clear of pollutants.
-The greatest dangers with drinking water cannot be seen, smelled, or tasted.
-Even naturally occurring particles can be harmful to your system.
+The greatest dangers of drinking water cannot be seen, smelled, or tasted.
+Even naturally-occurring particles can be harmful to your system.
 They, along with pathogens and byproducts, will inflict damage on your system, which you might not notice until it’s too late.

 The potential hazards of water can vary depending on the water source you get.
 Below are five popular choices for drinking water.

 1.)
 Tap Water: A Bigger Threat than Bacteria